NVIDIA/warp/docs/modules/fem.rst

 ``warp.fem`` ships with a list of examples in the ``examples/fem`` directory illustrating common model problems.

- - ``example_diffusion.py``: 2D diffusion with homogenous Neumann and Dirichlet boundary conditions
+ - ``example_diffusion.py``: 2D diffusion with homogeneous Neumann and Dirichlet boundary conditions
      * ``example_diffusion_3d.py``: 3D variant of the diffusion problem
  - ``example_convection_diffusion.py``: 2D convection-diffusion using semi-Lagrangian advection
      * ``example_diffusion_dg0.py``: 2D convection-diffusion using finite-volume and upwind transport